csc-training/csc-env-eff/part-2/installing/r.md

 2. There are several ways to use R in `r-env` on Roihu:
    - Interactive jobs on a compute node, using either the R console or RStudio
-     💡 The easiest way to launch RStudio is to use the Puhti web interface at [www.roihu.csc.fi](https://www.roihu.csc.fi/)
+     💡 The easiest way to launch RStudio is to use the Roihu web interface at [www.roihu.csc.fi](https://www.roihu.csc.fi/)
    - Non-interactive batch jobs
    - Interactively on the login node, using the R console (**only** for moving